DarshanH2005/MeetEase_Fullstack_videoconferencing_platform/README.md

 Experience MeetEase live at:
 [https://meeteasefront.vercel.app/](https://meeteasefront.vercel.app/)

+         ⚠️ **Please note:**

+         The backend hosted on Render goes to sleep after periods of inactivity, so the first request may experience a delay of up to 20 seconds.

 **How to Use the Deployed Site:**
 1. Visit the above link to access the live version.
 2. Schedule or join meetings instantly.
 3. After joining meet share your URL as MEETLINK to JOIN
 4. Utilize features like screen sharing, chat, and real-time video/audio communication.

 ---